Gigi (singer): Early life and career

 2003 saw the release of Zion Roots, under the band name Abyssinia Infinite.
 Bill Laswell played guitar and keyboard (instead of his usual bass), and several of Gigi's family members contributed vocals.
 The album was a return to a mainly acoustic sound for Gigi, incorporating instruments such as the krar and the tabla.
-The track "Gole" is in Agaw, the language of Gigi's father's village.

 Gigi's voice can be heard in the Hollywood film Beyond Borders (2003), in which Angelina Jolie portrays an aid worker during the 1984 - 1985 famine in Ethiopia.

 She released her Three album, Gold and Wax on Palm Pictures, in 2006.

 She has also appeared in "Running From the Light" in Buckethead's Enter the Chicken (2005).
 In 2010, she recorded Mesgana Ethiopia with Material, released on the M.O.D.
 Technologies label.

 Her 2001 song "Guramayle" appears in the 2006 documentary God Grew Tired of Us.
 It plays over opening and closing credits.

 Personal life

-Gigi is married to her producer Bill Laswell.
+Gigi was married to her producer Bill Laswell.
 Her younger sister, singer Tigist Shibabaw, died under unknown circumstances in 2008.